benjamin-chavez/audioarchive/README.md

     - Fix the product update logic so that the project file is name is loaded and so that a file isn't required to update the products
     - Reorganize the `My Accounts` section.
     - Add screen to display all orders
+    - Fix Product update logic so that users can only edit their own products**

  - Product
     - Show Page
         - Should pull all data from actual product
         - Remove the Download Button unless user already purchased product
         <!-- //- Add `Edit` button if user is the product Seller -->
+        - Add scheduling feature to product publishing.
+You may need to update the way you are handling products, specifically when you are handling products based on their status
     - Index Page
         - Stream in data